oracle-livelabs/apex/ai-interactive-report-lab2/lab-1-create-a-scm-application/lab-1-create-a-scm-application.md

 ## Task 3: Create a Supply Chain Management Application

-This task creates the application shell that you will enhance throughout the workshop.
-The goal is to create a new Supply Chain Management application in App Builder so later labs can focus on the AI-enabled reporting experience.
+With the schema and data in place, you now need an APEX application to host the AI Interactive Report.
+In this task, you will create a new application in App Builder.
+This application serves as the container where you will configure the Generative AI service, build the report page, and enable all the natural language features in the following labs.

 1. From the left navigation, select the **App Builder** icon.